grothedev/frogpond/readme.md

         - reason (string) : optional why the croak is unallowed
         - created_at (string) : datetime vote was casted
         - croak_id (int) : which croak
-- Getting Started
-    The most common use case is that you want to see croaks in your area having to do with any of some set of concepts.
-For this, you would use
-- Server Responses
-    - when retreiving resources, the API will often return additional associated data in the JSON response.
-    - Croak

 ## REST endpoints: